TaitoUnited/taito-cli/README.md

     taito workspace kill                     # Kill all running processes (e.g. containers) taito workspace clean                    # Remove all unused build artifacts (e.g. images)

-All commands target the local development environment by default.
+All taito-cli commands target the local development environment by default.
 If you want to run a command targetting a remote environment, just add `:ENV` to the command.
 Below are some example commands targetting remote dev environment.
 And yes, you can run docker-compose locally and Kubernetes on servers; all the same commands still work.

     taito open app:dev                       # Open application on browser taito open admin:dev                     # Open application admin GUI on browser